Estimating Treatment Effects Under Bounded Heterogeneity: Introduction

-In this paper, we formalize the argument of \cite{angrist2009mostly} and analyze the ``short” regression through the lens of a bias–variance tradeoff.
-Under an explicit bound on the variance of treatment effect heterogeneity, we show that this tradeoff can be optimally resolved using a generalized ridge regression, which coincides with the ``short" regression when heterogeneity is absent but otherwise can depart from the ``short" regression if its bias is large.
-This approach is feasible even when the average effect is not point identified due to a complete lack of overlap.
-As the bound varies from zero upwards, the associated CIs achieve correct coverage under each restriction while remaining tight, offering a practical tool for assessing the sensitivity of “short” regression estimates to violations of constant effects.
-The proposed estimator, which we term \texttt{regulaTE}, is computationally efficient and we provide an implementation in our accompanying R package.\footnote{An R library implementing the \texttt{regulaTE} estimator is available online at \url{https://github.com/lsun20/regulaTEr}.}
+However, as the ``short'' regression estimator does not adjust to the bound, bias correction can yield an excessively wide heterogeneity-aware CI.
+To provide a more informative sensitivity analysis, we propose a generalized ridge regression, \texttt{regulaTE}, which coincides with the ``short'' regression when heterogeneity is absent but otherwise can depart from the ``short'' regression if its bias is large.
+We propose selecting the ridge penalty to minimize the heterogeneity-aware CI length under a normal, homoskedastic setting, which facilitates rapid computation.
+We show in simulations and empirical illustrations that under more general error distributions, the resulting CI remains tighter than the bias-corrected ``short'' regression CI.
+We provide an implementation of sensitivity analysis based on \texttt{regulaTE} in our accompanying R package.\footnote{An R package implementing the \texttt{regulaTE} estimator is available online at \url{https://github.com/lsun20/regulaTEr}.}

-Our theoretical contribution is to develop finite-sample valid confidence CIs, under a specific restriction on treatment effect heterogeneity, based on any linear (in the outcome) estimator of the form $\sum_{i=1}^{n} a_i Y_i$, where the weights $a_i$ depend on the covariates and treatments in the full sample.
-To this end, we first assume that the regression errors are normally distributed with known variance and treat the treatment and covariates as fixed.
-This setup allows us to explicitly calculate the worst-case finite-sample bias of the estimator under the assumed bound on the variance of treatment effect heterogeneity.
-Following \cite*{armstrong2021finite}, we construct CIs by inflating the standard critical value to account for this bias, yielding intervals with guaranteed coverage even when the average effect is not point identified due to limited overlap.

-We then show how to choose the weights $a_i$ optimally to minimize the length of the resulting bias-aware CIs, building on the bias-aware inference framework of \cite*{armstrong2023biasaware}.
-Solving this optimization problem yields a generalized ridge regression with a specific ridge penalty on the coefficients associated with the interaction between treatment and demeaned covariates.
-This generalized ridge regression exhibits intuitive behavior.
-As the penalty approaches infinity, the estimator of the average effect converges to the “short” regression coefficient estimator.
-In contrast, as the penalty approaches zero, the estimator increasingly interpolates the treatment effects for observations with limited overlap, effectively targeting the average effect in the subpopulation with overlap.